 It is essential to the running of the engine that it has sufficient compression.
 The compression provided by the rising piston will be determined by the swept volume being compressed into the combustion area, the compression ratio.
 The compression is also determined by the effectiveness of the seal between the cylinder wall and the piston, this seal is maintained by the piston rings.
 The same applies to the seating of both the inlet and exhaust valves.

-Piston rings are made of centrifugally spun cast iron, which produces a radial pressure forming the seal.
-Cast iron is used also for its excellent self-lubricating properties.
+Piston rings are made of centrifugally spun cast iron, which produces a radial pressure, forming the seal.
+Cast iron is also used for its excellent self-lubricating properties.

 If a relative compression waveform highlights a problem, it will be necessary to perform a compression test.

-A typical compression is between 120 and 200 psi.
-A low compression can be caused by:
+A low compression can be caused by.

 All readings should be similar.
-If one is lower than the others, a 'wet' test can be performed by squirting a small amount of oil into the cylinder and re-testing the compression.
-The inclusion of the oil ensures a tight seal between the piston and the bore, so if the compression is regained the fault lies within the piston rings.
+If one is lower than the others a wet test can be performed by squirting a small amount of oil into the cylinder and re-testing the compression.
+The inclusion of the oil improves the seal between the piston and the bore, so if the compression is regained the fault lies within the piston rings.
 If very little difference has been made, the fault lies within the valves.

 There should not be more than 25% difference between the highest and lowest compression readings.